NKyhl/StableDiffusionForUIs/README.md

 `generate_complete.py` focuses on generating UIs with many components stitched together, described via a json configuration format that can be iterated over to create thousands of samples.
 These samples can hopefully train the model to understand the composition of components.

-[Huggingface dataset](https://huggingface.co/datasets/nkyhl/simple-uis): This dataset was generated using `generate_complete.py` and uploaded using `prepare_and_upload_dataset.py`.
+[Dataset on Hugging Face](https://huggingface.co/datasets/nkyhl/simple-uis): This dataset was generated using `generate_complete.py` and uploaded using `prepare_and_upload_dataset.py`.
 It was created with the following reduced parameters over about an hour, creating 13,034 samples.
 These options could easily be increased to generate hundreds of thousands to millions of samples if desired:
 - row_range = (1,4)
 - col_range = (1,4)
 - themes = [{'name': 'light','background': '#FFF','shade-1': '#F8F8F8','border': '#c7c7c7','text': '#000',},{'name': 'dark','background': '#000','shade-1': '#1F1F1F','border': '#292929','text': '#E1E1E1',}]